 NC Memorial Hospital opened one of the nations’ first Intensive Care Units requiring advanced clinical preparation for nurses who worked in that unit.

 1953 – The NC Nurse Practice Act was amended to include a definition of nursing for the first time.
 It read :“A person is engaged in the practice of professional nursing when such person for compensation or personal profit performs any professional service requiring the application of principles of the biological, physical or social sciences and nursing skills in the care of the sick, in the prevention of disease or in the conservation of health, such as responsible supervision of a patient requiring skill in observation of symptoms and reactions and the accurate recording of the facts, the carrying out of treatments and medications as prescribed by a licensed physician and the application of such nursing procedures as involve understanding of cause and effect in order to safeguard life and health of a patient or other …”.
 The law explicitly reserved the titles graduate nurse, trained nurse, registered nurse and professional nurse for those people who passed the licensing examination given by the NC Board of Nursing.
 The law explicitly reserved the titles graduate nurse, trained nurse, registered nurse and professional nurse for those people who passed the licensing examination given by the NC Board of Nursing.

 The NC Board of Nursing issued standards for nursing education programs.1955

-A portion of the book 20,000 Nurses Tell Their Story published in 1955.
+The book 20,000 Nurses Tell Their Story was published in 1955.
 The section on psychiatric nursing was taken from a study done on NC nurses.1956